-The student should first make the complaint known to the staff members most closely involved or, if none is identifiable, his or her guidance counselor, and both shall attempt to resolve the issue informally and directly.
+The student should first make the complaint known to the instructor most closely involved and the Administrative Director, both shall attempt to resolve the issue informally and directly.
 For complaints that must move beyond the first step, the student shall prepare a statement of his or her complaint that shall set forth the specific nature of the complaint and a brief statement of the facts giving rise to it; the manner in which and extent to which the student believes he or she has been adversely affected; the relief sought by the student; and the reasons why the student feels he or she is entitled to the relief sought.

-The complaint may then be submitted in turn, to the Administrative Director, Chief School Administrator, and the Joint Operating Committee; and at each level the students shall be afforded the opportunity to be heard personally by the School authority.
+The complaint may then be submitted in turn, to the Administrative Director, Chief School Administrator, and the Joint Operating Committee; and at each level the students shall be afforded the opportunity to be heard personally by the school authority.

-At each step beyond the first, the School authority hearing the complaint may call in the student's parent.
+At each step beyond the first, the school authority hearing the complaint may call in the student's parent.
 The student may seek the help of a parent or guardian at any step.